Signs of Higher Multipoles and Orbital Precession in GW151226: Source Discussion

-Motivated by the mass-weighted spin combination in (\ref{eqn:precession}), the effective precession parameter~\cite{Schmidt:2014iyl} is often used as a measure for precession.
-In Fig.~\ref{fig:Chip}, we plot the posterior distributions on $\chi_p$ for our various parameter estimation setups.
-Recall that the $\chi_p$ distribution of the {\nopre} setup represents the case in which orbital precession is intentionally disabled in the waveform during likelihood evaluation, see Section~\ref{sec:PEsetup}; it therefore serves as a useful null comparison for tests of precession in other scenarios~\cite{Zackay:2019tzo}.
-For instance, since the $\chi_p$ distribution of the {\nohm} setup is very similar to that of the {\nopre} setup, we conclude that precession is not well measured in this scenario -- a conclusion that is in agreement with Fig.~\ref{fig:in-plane-spin}.
-On the other hand, the $\chi_p$ distribution of the {\default} setup manifestly deviates away from the {\nopre} case, indicating that this setup displays signs of precession.
-Having said that, unlike~Fig~\ref{fig:in-plane-spin}, it is difficult to infer the degree to which orbital precession is important in the {\default} setup from Fig.~\ref{fig:Chip}.\footnote{As noted in Ref.~\cite{Zackay:2019tzo}, the precise value and shape of any $\chi_p$ distribution should not be overly interpreted, as they depend on the measured values of $q$ and $\chi_{\rm eff}$ as well.
-For instance, although the {\nopre} setup contains no information about precession, its $\chi_p$ posterior distribution in Fig.~\ref{fig:Chip} broadly peaks around $\chi_p \sim 0.8$, instead of $\chi_p \sim 0$, because the Kerr bound $|\vec{\chi}_1| \leq 1$ and $|\vec{\chi}_2| \leq 1$ correlates $\chi_p$ with the other spin components, with the latter additionally constrained by the data~\cite{LIGOScientific:2018mvr, Zackay:2019tzo}.
-Similarly, the {\default} setup is inferred to display signs of precession in Fig.~\ref{fig:Chip} not because of the precise shape of its $\chi_p$ distribution, but because of its difference with the $\chi_p$ distribution of the {\nopre} setup. }
+is often used as a measure for precession.
+In Fig.~\ref{fig:Chip}, we plot the $\chi_p$ posteriors from our various PE setups.
+Recall that the $\chi_p$ distribution of the {\nopre} setup represents the case in which orbital precession is intentionally disabled during likelihood evaluation (see Section~\ref{sec:PEsetup}); it therefore serves as a useful null comparison for tests of precession in other scenarios~\cite{Zackay:2019tzo}.
+On the one hand, the {\nohm} setup yields a $\chi_p$ posterior very similar to the {\nopre} setup, so we conclude that precession is not well measured in this scenario -- a conclusion that is in agreement with Fig.~\ref{fig:in-plane-spin}.
+On the other hand, the $\chi_p$ distribution inferred in the {\default} setup manifestly deviates away from the {\nopre} case, indicating that this setup displays signs of precession.
+However, unlike the in-plane distributions in Fig.~\ref{fig:in-plane-spin}, the $\chi_p$ posteriors do not have an intuitive interpretation.
+It is therefore difficult to infer the degree to which orbital precession is important in the {\default} setup from Fig.~\ref{fig:Chip} alone.\footnote{As noted in Ref.~\cite{Zackay:2019tzo}, the precise value and shape of any $\chi_p$ distribution should not be overly interpreted, as they depend on the measured values of $q$ and $\chieff$ as well.
+For instance, although the {\nopre} setup contains no information about precession, its $\chi_p$ posterior in Fig.~\ref{fig:Chip} broadly peaks around $\chi_p \sim 0.8$, instead of $\chi_p \sim 0$, because the Kerr bound $|\vec{\chi}_1| \leq 1$ and $|\vec{\chi}_2| \leq 1$ correlates $\chi_p$ with the other spin components, with the latter additionally constrained by the data~\cite{LIGOScientific:2018mvr, Zackay:2019tzo}.
+Similarly, the {\default} setup can be understood to display signs of precession in Fig.~\ref{fig:Chip} not because of the precise shape of its $\chi_p$ distribution, but because of its difference with the $\chi_p$ distribution of the {\nopre} setup. }

 4pt